-During this difficult time, you need a compassionate professional like our lead family law attorney, Tonya L. Whipple.
+During this difficult time, you need compassionate professionals like our family law attorneys beside you.

 When a marriage breaks down, parents worry about how their children are going to fare in the years ahead.
 This is a time when you want a team of professionals you can rely on standing by your side.
 Our compassionate family law and child custody attorney in Salt Lake City understands your concerns.
 We help families solve child custody, child support, and child visitation problems throughout Utah.